 Neither windstorm nor flood insurance are required by law in these five states.
 That said, many banks and lenders will require property owners to obtain this level of protection, especially for those residing in coastal areas.

-As we’ve explored throughout this article, the statistics surrounding hurricane recovery highlight not only the challenges, but also the critical need for expert support and planning.
+As we've explored throughout this article, the statistics surrounding hurricanes reveal not only their obvious challenges, but also the critical need for expert support and planning.
 At Emergency Management Logistics, we understand the complexities of post-hurricane recovery and are committed to providing comprehensive solutions tailored to each unique situation.

 Our services include: